 Traditional Use of Marine Resources Agreements

-Traditional Use of Marine Resources Agreements (TUMRA) describe how Traditional Owner groups work with Australian and Queensland governments to manage traditional use activities in sea country.
+Traditional Use of Marine Resources Agreements describe how Traditional Owner groups work with the Australian and Queensland governments to manage traditional use activities in sea country.

-A TUMRA may describe, for example, how Traditional Owner groups wish to manage their take of natural resources (including protected species), their role in compliance and their role in monitoring the condition of plants and animals, and human activities, in the Great Barrier Reef Marine Park.
+An agreement may describe how Traditional Owner groups wish to manage their take of natural resources (including protected species), their role in compliance and their role in monitoring the condition of plants and animals, and human activities, in the Great Barrier Reef Marine Park.

 The Traditional Use of Marine Resources Agreement implementation plan may describe ways to educate the public about traditional connections to sea country areas, and ways to educate other members of a Traditional Owner group about the conditions of the agreement.